SasView/documents/Sasview Roadmap.md

 **Late 2021 to mid 2022 Release 5.0.5**

 Subject to the availability of sufficient resources, release 5.0.5.
 Work will start on refactoring fitting to allow, for example custom re-parameterization of models (e.g. replace SLD with fraction of solvent in layer), using an input array for P or S in a P*S model, fitting oriented model to 1D cut etc. Work will begin on refactoring the simultaneous/constrained fitting workflow interface and on custom workflows identified as highest priority and having a well developed design.
+Work on new workflow/interfaces for contrast variation for example and new magnetic scattering workflows will begin.
 User documentation/tutorials will be reviewed, an advanced "how to fit my data" tutorial will be started, and an architecture manual begun.
-McSAS will be integrated into SasView, giving users an  approach to obtaining particle size distributions.
-Work on providing the generic O-Z solver tool that is present in SASFit will begin.
-Work on support for multi-GPU and multi-CPU computation, which may involve refactoring away from OpenCL as support for this standard is waning.
-Incorporation of the PRISM[^9] (polymer reference interaction site model) code into SasView.

 Task Summary (Subject to the availability of sufficient resources):